 4 1 1 On Gluten free diet

-When this is damaged serious health problems may arise such as anemia, neurological issues, osteoporosis, thyroid disease, type 1 diabetes, multiple sclerosis, lymphoma and even infertility, the list keeps growing.
+When this is damaged, serious health problems may arise, such as anemia, neurological issues, osteoporosis, thyroid disease, type 1 diabetes, multiple sclerosis, lymphoma, and even infertility.
+The list keeps growing.

 Treatment for celiac disease